fanesz/session-switcher/README.md

 1. Open `about:debugging`.
 2. Click **This Firefox** > **Load Temporary Add-on**.
 3. Select the `manifest.json` file from the `dist` folder.

 ---

-## Todo

-#### Core

-- Modify browser cookies (currently it only modify localStorage and sessionStorage)
-- List blocked web to avoid missclick

-#### UX

-- Draggable stored session to freely move up/down
-- Shortcut to switch to next/previous stored session
-- Folder feature for stored session

----